 The inside of the museum is dedicated to accounts of the war.
 Meanwhile. outside you’ll find a collection of American tanks and planes used during the war.

 Ben Thanh Market is one of the most popular for tourists for shopping.
 The large covered market features a vast array of stalls selling souvenirs, clothes, and more.

-We didn’t do too much shopping in Ho Chi Minh City, given it was at the start of our trip and we didn’t want to lug stuff around for the rest of the time and because during the time we had to browse the market, we had our backpacks on, which proved quite cumbersome trying to move through the narrow paths between stalls.
+We didn’t do too much shopping in Ho Chi Minh City.
+This was because it was at the start of our trip and we didn’t want to lug stuff around for the rest of the time.
+Also,during the time we had to browse the market, we had our backpacks on.
+This proved quite cumbersome trying to move through the narrow paths between stalls.
 But for those who visit the city toward the end of their holiday, it’s the perfect chance to grab all those souvenirs you’ve had your eye on.
 Like any of Vietnam’s market, feel free to haggle on the prices.